Skip to main content

 1. Download Zoom for your computer or mobile device.

-2. If you are UC San Diego Health Staff, Faculty or Affiliate and require a ZOOM Pro Account Click Here to request a UC San Diego Health Zoom Pro account.
+2. If you are UC San Diego Health Sciences staff, faculty or affiliate and require a Zoom Pro Account request a Zoom Pro account.

 3. If you are in need to host Webinars of any size, or to hold Meetings with more than 300 attendees, please submit a request for additional Large Meeting or Webinar licensing Zoom ADD-ON License.
 Place in the comments section of the form any details that will help approve the request and remote meeting attendee details.
 We have limited add-on licenses and the request will be vetted on a case-by-case basis.